uc-cdis/cloud-automation/kube/services/jobs/README.md

 required by these jobs.
 It runs automatically as part of the `kube-services` script that boots up a commons, but may need to be run manually to setup existing commons to run jobs.

+Also - `gen3 runjob` treats a `job.yaml` as a template that is processed via `g3k_manifest_filter` in the same way a deployment is processed.
+Variable key-value pairs passed on the command line are replaced in the .yaml file - ex:
+`gen3 runjob gentestdata SUBMISSION_USER reubenonrye2uchicago.edu`

+Each job can optionally include a helper script that `gen3 runjob ...` executes on the operator workstation before deploying the job onto the kubernetes cluster.

+## Database Setup Jobs

-## gdcb-create-job
+### gdcb-create-job

-Initialize the `gdcdb` database used by that backs the sheepdog and peregrine services.
+Initialize the `gdcdb` database used by that backs the sheepdog and peregrine services - including the audit tables.

-## graph-create-job
+### graph-create-job

+Deprecated - sheepdog/peregrine will
+auto-migrate the database on restart now.

 Update the `gdcb` database (backing the sheepdog and peregrine services) to incorporate changes needed after updating the commons' dictionary.
 The usual workflow is: